picotm/picotm.github.io/01_about.md

 operating-system interfaces.
 Error handling and thread isolation are provided by picotm, all you have to write is the application logic.

-Picotm is Open Source under terms of the the
+Picotm is Open Source under terms of the [MIT License][license:mit];
-[Mozilla Public License, v.2.0][mpl_2_0]; viable for free and proprietary software.
+viable for use with free and proprietary software.

 ## Features